 Windows 7 was the last time we used anything that even slightly resembled what we all grew up to love – The start menu, with the introduction of Windows 8, we saw Microsoft make one of the most radical changes yet – A full start menu overhaul.

-While it has been a little hard to digest for a lot of people (my Mother included, she refuses to let me install Windows 8), Microsoft have stuck by their guns and done their best to refine it as much as they could, addressing people’s concerns with the 8.1 update.
+While it has been a little hard to digest for a lot of people (my Mother included, she refuses to let me install Windows 8), Microsoft has stuck by their guns and done their best to refine it as much as they could, addressing people’s concerns with the 8.1 update.
 Regardless of that, people still want change which leaves me asking, What will Microsoft give us this time?.

 Windows 10: Briefing – January 21 at 9:00 a.m.
 PST

-inevitably, Microsoft will announce previously unheard about changes and possible revolutions in Desktop computing, will this be the time we virtual reality desktops with occulus support?.
+inevitably, Microsoft will announce previously unheard changes and possible revolutions in Desktop computing, will this be the time we virtual reality desktops with occulus support?.

 Microsoft Dropping Windows 8.1 Start Menu

-I think a lot of you will rejoice, it is confirmed that Microsoft are dropping support for their tile based Windows 8 start menu.
+I think a lot of you will rejoice, it is confirmed that Microsoft are dropping support for their tile-based Windows 8 start menu.
 While it was an ingenious idea and technically superior in terms of portability and scalability in comparison to the previous start menu, it was only functional in the tablet and mobile scene.

 The new start menu will remind you a little of Windows 7 with that minimal Windows 8 Design Pattern we have all come to love.

 Windows Store APP gets Desktop Support